-Complainants may report misconduct or suspected misconduct anonymously.
+Complainants may Rreports of misconduct or suspected misconduct may be submitted on a confidential basis by the complainant or may be submitted anonymously.
 However, individuals are encouraged to put their names to allegations of misconduct because appropriate follow-up questions and investigation may not be possible unless the complainant provides their contact information.
-Complainants' names will be kept confidential to the extent possible and to the extent permitted by law.
+Complainants' names Reports of misconduct or suspected misconduct will be kept confidential to the extent possible and to the extent permitted by law.
 Reports of misconduct or suspected misconduct will be shared with other individuals, including individuals outside the District's organization, only as necessary to conduct an adequate investigation.